 Located a short walk from the main stay Palolem, Patnem is the smaller sister and a much quieter proposition.
 With golden sands, and a small fishing hub, accommodation consists of beach shacks from a budget £4-5 a night to a more higher end of around £20 a night.

-From the main drag, the beach road leads you through down to the coast, where there are plenty of local shops and businesses offering services from a shave from 50 rupees, to picking up some spices to ornaments and gifts, and a money exchange/internet cafe right at the beach entrance.
+From the main drag, the beach road leads you through down to the coast, where there are plenty of local shops and businesses offering their services.
+Ranging from a shave from 50 rupees, to picking up some spices to ornaments and gifts.
+There’s a money exchange/internet cafe right at the beach entrance.
 There is also a supermarket here selling everything you can think of.
-From here you can rent scooters from 250 rupees for a day, and obtain fuel from around 70 rupees just up the road or enjoy free sunbeds and a drink at the numerous beach shacks dotted along the shoreline.
+From here you can rent scooters from 250 rupees for a day, and obtain fuel from around 70 rupees.
+You can enjoy free sunbeds and a drink at the numerous beach shacks dotted along the shoreline.

-Another haunt for long termers is the Patnem Chai shop, open from around 6am, here you can have breakfast of Dahl curry and a fresh bread roll and a Chai tea from 28 rupees (28p) or if you prefer, 4 egg rolls and 2 English teas and a take away lunch of samosa’s and banana breads for about £1.20.
+Another haunt is the Patnem Chai shop, open from around 6am, here you can have breakfast of Dahl curry and a fresh bread roll and a Chai tea from 28 rupees (28p).
+If you prefer non Indian, then 4 egg rolls and 2 English teas and a take away lunch of samosa’s and banana breads for about £1.20.
 A great start to any day of the week, and just opposite the bus stop into Chaudi or Margao.

-If sunsets are your thing, then there is no better place to be sipping a cold large kingfisher for 80 rupees and watching the sunset and another day roll by.
+If sunsets are your thing, then there is no better place to be sipping a cold large kingfisher for 80 rupees.
+Watching the sunset and another day roll by as the waves roll in.
 Most of the beach shacks then pack up the sunbeds and get ready for the evening, with dinners served on the beach of fresh BBQ’s, crab, fish or your staple Goan curry.